 - F shares may be subscribed only by institutional investors in the sense of Art.
 174 par.
 2 lett. c) of the Law of 2010, which invest and hold at least 20 million in the currency of the Share Class or who have concluded a corresponding agreement with a company in the Vontobel Group.
 F shares are accumulating (no distribution) and shall be issued only by Sub-Funds which envisage a Performance Fee in the Special Part applicable to the relevant Sub-Fund; F shares shall provide a higher management fee than other share classes for institutional investors whereas a Performance Fee shall not be calculated for and not be charged to the F shares. - G shares are reserved exclusively for institutional investors in the sense of Art.
 174 par.
 2 lett. c) of the 2010 Law which invest and hold at least 50 million in the currency of the Share Class.
 An investor is still considered eligible for this Share Class if the value of his holdings falls below the above minimum holding threshold due to market movements.
 G Shares are accumulating (no distribution); - H (hedged) shares may be subscribed by any type of investor and are accumulating (no distribution) and are issued in a currency other than the reference currency of the relevant Sub-Fund.
 The subscription currency of the Share Class is always hedged against the reference currency of the relevant Sub-Fund.
-However, the extent of the hedge may slightly fluctuate around the full hedge level: - I shares may be subscribed only by institutional investors in the sense of Art.
+However, the extent of the hedge may slightly fluctuate around the full hedge level; - I shares may be subscribed only by institutional investors in the sense of Art.
 174 par.
-2 lett. c) of the 2010 Law and are accumulating (no distribution); - N shares may be subscribed only by distributors, acting on behalf of their own clients (who may be any type of investor) and who have concluded a separate agreement with their clients.
-The shares are accumulating (no distribution) and do not grant any rebates or retrocessions; - R shares may be subscribed only by investors who are entitled, according to staff regulations of a Vontobel company, to hold shares in their respective account / deposit at Bank Vontobel AG, Zurich, according to employee terms or who have concluded a special agreement with a Vontobel company.
+2 lett. c) of the 2010 Law and are accumulating (no distribution); - N shares may be subscribed only - by investors in the United Kingdom and the Netherlands and - by investors in other countries, acting on their own behalf or on behalf of their own clients (who may be any type of investor) and who have concluded a separate agreement with their clients.
+The universe of such investors acting on behalf of their own clients include entities who have received a discretionary portfolio management mandate or signed an independent advisory services agreement with their clients.

+The shares are accumulating (no distribution) and do not grant any rebates or retrocessions to the investors;

+R shares may be subscribed only by investors who are entitled, according to staff regulations of a Vontobel company, to hold shares in their respective account / deposit at Bank Vontobel AG, Zurich, according to employee terms or who have concluded a special agreement with a Vontobel company.
 It is therefore possible that these shares will be subscribed and held by persons who have access to non-public, material information in relation to the relevant Sub-Fund.
-In order to prevent conflicts of interest, the Vontobel Group and associated companies have issued corresponding directives, compliance with which is constantly monitored; - S shares may be subscribed only by institutional investors in the sense of Art.
-174 par.
-2 lett. c) of the 2010 Law which have concluded a corresponding agreement with a company in the Vontobel Group and are accumulating (no distribution).
-Neither management fee nor performance fee are charged for the S Share Class.; - U shares may be subscribed by any type of investor and are accumulating (no distribution).
-Provisions governing issuance of fractions of shares are not applicable to U
+In order to prevent conflicts of interest, the Vontobel Group and associated companies have issued corresponding directives, compliance with which is constantly monitored;